jeremyschulman/netcadcam/README.md

-# NetCadCamn - Network Automation by Design
+# NetCadCam - Network Automation by Design

 This repository contains the core framework library for the netcadcam project.